serverlessworkflow/specification/specification/examples/examples.md

 #### Description

-In this example we show the use of timed start event property.
+In this example we show the use of scheduled cron-based start event property.
 The example workflow checks the users inbox every 15 minutes and send them a text message when there are important emails.

 The results of the inbox service called is expected to be for example